-5. Sidewalk clearing in designated areas will generally begin in priority areas with the onset of a storm, except during weekends.
-During some storm events, lack of manpower or equipment may prevent sidewalks from being cleared until well after the end of the storm.
-Road clearing takes precedence over sidewalk clearing.
+b.
+Sidewalk plowing in designated areas will generally begin with the onset of a storm and end when the designated sidewalks are plowed.
+During some storm events, lack of equipment or manpower may prevent sidewalks from being plowed until after the end of the storm.
+When this occurs, sidewalk plowing is targeted for completion within 24 hours of the end of a major storm event.